kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 ## Building macros with [syn-helpers](https://github.com/kaleidawave/syn-helpers)

 Proc(edural) macros are a way of generating Rust code.
 Derive proc macros are Rust's approach to reflection.
 I wrote at length about reflection, the use cases and an example with a comparison between vanilla JavaScript and Rust in [this post on Shuttle.rs](https://www.shuttle.rs/blog/2022/12/23/procedural-macros).
-In summary proc derive macros allow generating Rust `impl` blocks based on the content of `struct` and `enum` declarations.
-For example `#[derive(Debug)]` above a `struct` declaration finds fields and generates a `impl Debug for ...` with a implementation that prints the field name alongside it's runtime value.
+In summary, proc derive macros allow for generating the Rust `impl` blocks based on the content of `struct` and `enum` declarations.
+For example, `#[derive(Debug)]` above a `struct` declaration finds fields and generates an `impl Debug for ...` with an implementation that prints the field name alongside its runtime value.

-One thing about with proc macros is that you will likely be reaching for the dependencies `syn` and `quote` when writing them.
+One thing about proc macros is that you will likely be reaching for the dependencies `syn` and `quote` when writing them.
 The [API](https://doc.rust-lang.org/stable/proc_macro/) for writing them only gives us a low-level sequence of tokens.
-Fortunately [syn](https://github.com/dtolnay/syn) exists and can parse the sequence into an [AST](https://docs.rs/syn/latest/syn/struct.DeriveInput.html), which makes it a lot easier to read of fields.
+Fortunately [syn](https://github.com/dtolnay/syn) exists and can parse the sequence into an [AST](https://docs.rs/syn/latest/syn/struct.DeriveInput.html), which makes it a lot easier to read fields.
 Generating output code is also made easier as [quote](https://github.com/dtolnay/quote) offers a declarative using a macro: [`quote!`](https://docs.rs/quote/latest/quote/macro.quote.html) ([`parse_quote!`](https://docs.rs/syn/latest/syn/macro.parse_quote.html) is also a similar thing and equally useful).

-But just these on these own, it can still be difficult and verbose to build actual proc macros ([the code in the post only worked for structs with named fields](https://www.shuttle.rs/blog/2022/12/23/procedural-macros#procedural-macro-time)).
+But just these on their own, it can still be difficult and verbose to build actual proc macros ([the code in the post only worked for structs with named fields](https://www.shuttle.rs/blog/2022/12/23/procedural-macros#procedural-macro-time)).
 Syn and quote offer great building blocks but they don't give you much help handling the setup required for derive proc macros.

 Some of the problems I have run that make the code harder and longer to write and can also introduce bugs:
 - Writing logic that can handle both `struct`s and `enum`s and their variants.
-You can use `self` to reference data in a `struct` , **but not in** an `enum`
+You can use `self` to reference data in a `struct`, **but not in** an `enum`
 - Creating expressions that access both named fields and unnamed fields
-- Handling generics that exist on either on the structure or the trait, and how to handle if the names clash
+- Handling generics that exist on either of the structure or the trait and how to handle if the names clash
 - How to handle attributes, how to access them at different levels
 - Forgetting to add `#[automatically_derived]`

 To make this easier, last year I wrote a *'procedural macro framework'* that abstracted `syn` and this process to handle all these cases for you.
-It's a bit difficult to explain in words so here is an example which calls `do_thing` for all fields except ones marked with `ignore`.
+It's a bit difficult to explain in words so here is an example that calls `do_thing` for all fields except ones marked with `ignore`.

 ```rust
 use syn_helpers::{